dotnize/badi-client/README.md

   - Make sure to `git pull` from the source branch first!
 - Make sure to always pull the latest commits from `main` branch before merging or creating a new branch
   - `git switch main` then `git pull`
+- When pulling new commits with possible updated dependencies, do a fresh install to avoid cache & versioning issues:
+  - `npm run freshinstall`